deveth0/httpclient-spring-boot-starter/README.md

 SPRING_PROFILES_ACTIVE=okhttp mvn spring-boot:run
 ```

-The project also contains a `docker-compose.yml` file which starts a local `Squid` proxy to demonstrate the usecase.
+The project also contains a `docker-compose.yml` file which starts several local servers to demonstrate the usecases.